Choosing the right paint color can bring a tired room back to life, and can make an outdated kitchen with oak cabinets look updated.

 This blue, and all dark blues, are cool colors that will accent the cabinets.

-The blue will act to accentuate the orange in the honey oak cabinets, and vice versa.
+The blue will act to accentuate the warmth in the oak cabinets, and vice versa.

 Charcoal Blue has an LRV of 6.
 This is a DARK shade!